Authors & Events

 Gifts & Deals

-JO NESBØ is a musician, songwriter, economist, and author.
-He has won the Glass Key Award for best Nordic crime novel.
-His Harry Hole novels include The Redeemer, The Snowman, The Leopard, Phantom, and most recently Knife, and he is also the author of Headhunters, Macbeth, and several children’s books.
+JO NESBØ is a musician, songwriter, economist, and #1 New York Times best-selling author.
+He has won the Raymond Chandler Award for Lifetime Achievement as well as many other awards.
+His books have sold 45 million copies worldwide and have been translated into fifty languages.
+His Harry Hole novels include The Redeemer, The Snowman, The Leopard, Phantom, and most recently Knife, and he is also the author of The Son, Headhunters, Macbeth, and several children’s books.
+He lives in Oslo.

 Harry Hole Series